vatsgoyal27/satin-bot/README.md

-# (INCOMPLETE) Hand Tracking with Wireless nRF24L01 Communication and Motor Control
+# Hand Tracking with Wireless nRF24L01 Communication and Motor Control

 This project uses Python and Arduino to track a hand landmark using MediaPipe, send the coordinates via serial to an Arduino transmitter, which then wirelessly transmits the coordinates over nRF24L01 radio modules to a receiver Arduino.
 The receiver Arduino uses that data to control DC motors and effectively follow the landmark.